pujitha-anapalli/Apache_HAProxy_Infra_Automation/README.md

 ## Step 4 - Delete Infra
 -  Run - `terraform destroy`
 Once the project is verified, we can delete the entire resources created.

+# BONUS
+## Brief summary of what you liked about your solution
+- Ansible Inventory file created automatically by the Terraform with all the required details.
+- IPs of the Servers launched are dynamically added at all the relevant places throughout the solution ( Ansible Inventory and Testinfra testcases ).

+## Brief summary of what you disliked about your solution
+- During the first invoke of the ansible playbook command, need to add each host to the trusted hosts list manually.
+This could have been automated.

+## Configurable Round Robin / Sticky Load Balancer
+- This is handled while invloking ansible-playbook command.

+## Return instance identifier of your webserver in addition to “Hello World”
+- Everytime we curl the Load Balancer, the Instance IP is also displayed along with "Hello World".